 Dolphins linebacker A.J.
 Duhe played defensive end in college and early in his NFL career.
 At the time, position flexibility was pretty rare; but Bill Arnsparger, the two-time Super Bowl Champion defensive coordinator who was with the Dolphins from 1970-73 and 1976-83, was known for his innovation.
 For Duhe, that meant a mid-career switch to linebacker after an injury created an opportunity for Doug Betters to replace the 1977 Defensive Rookie of the Year at defensive end.

-The Killer B's defense of the 1980's in Miami served as a precursor to what's now known as the 3-4 defense.
+The No Name Defense of the 1980's in Miami served as a precursor to what's now known as the 3-4 defense.
 Arnsparger recognized a special skillset in Bob Matheson's versatility and constructed a new scheme around the do-it-all linebacker.

 "It was a 3-4 defense but they called it the '53' because it was implemented using a lot of Bob Matheson's skillsets as a pass rusher, a down lineman and a guy who could blitz and play coverage," Duhe said on the latest edition of the Drive Time Podcast.

 The pairing of Arnsparger with the late great Don Shula brought championship pedigree to the pride of South Florida sports.
 The Dolphins won back-to-back Super Bowls on the shoulders of a defense that surrendered a paltry 321 points (11.5/g) cumulatively over the two-year period.
 The Dolphins posted an unmatched 32-2 mark over those two title-winning seasons.